-Traffic on the Internet slows in the summertime, according to Peter A. Prestipino at Website Magazine.
+Like a slow-moving turtle, traffic on the Internet slows in the summertime.
+That’s according to Peter A. Prestipino at Website Magazine.
 So much so, his article refers to the slowdown as the “Web summer doldrums.”

 From his 10+ years experience, he offers five tips for helping your summer Web traffic.

 Create 30, 60 and 90-day plans – Mr. Prestipino suggests developing and implementing strategies in 30-day increments.